jrochkind/attr_json/doc_src/forms.md

 One of the nice parts about [simple_form](https://github.com/plataformatec/simple_form) is how you can just give it `f.input`, and it figures out the right input for you.

-AttrJson by default registers  `attr_jsons` as Rails attributes, and provides other appropriate implementations in AttrJson::Model classes, such that simple_form should just work.
+AttrJson by default registers  `attr_json` attributes as Rails attributes, and provides other appropriate implementations in AttrJson::Model classes, such that simple_form should just work.
 There are limited CI tests in this project to confirm simple_form stays working.

 ### Arrays of simple attributes